dannagle/PacketSender/README.md

 ## Multicast (Experimental)

-Packet Sender's multicast support is triggered by attempting to send to a IPv4 multicast address or from the mulitcast submenu.
+Packet Sender's multicast support is triggered by attempting to send to a IPv4 multicast address or from the multicast submenu.
 The feature is currently experimental and has these known problems.

 * Packet Sender abandons IPv6 support when joining multicast.
 * And stays abandoned until you revisit settings or attempt to send to IPv6
 * On wifi, it sometimes takes 20 seconds for multicast join to actually take effect.
-* Packet Sender has no logic to rejoin a mulitcast group if the switch reboots or some other common error.
+* Packet Sender has no logic to rejoin a multicast group if the switch reboots or some other common error.

 There is no IPv6 multicast support, though it is on the roadmap.
 Sponsors wanting IPv6 multicast support are welcome to contact me.